Skip to content

 Why Chicken Republic’s Supply Chain Strategy Works

 Chicken Republic’s supply chain strategy isn’t glamorous.
-But it works.
-Here is why:
+But it works because:

 1. Cost Reduction